-About eight students enter our program each year, coming from a variety of regions, countries, educational, and practice backgrounds.
+Students can attend our full-time or part-time program.
+About ten students enter the program each year, coming from a variety of regions, countries, educational, and practice backgrounds.
 We encourage students, upon their entry to the program, to identify an area of interest which they can explore in their course work and assignments.
 Following a core set of foundational courses, students concentrate in an area of specialization as they move through the program.

 Students learn in small classes with a diverse, talented and committed faculty.
 Students work closely with faculty members on research projects which provide them with hands on experience in the various stages of the research process.
 It also provides a forum for professional development and academic socialization.
 Our students publish in professional journals, present at national conferences, and submit research proposals to external funders.
 Following completion of a Social Work Education class in the second year of the program, students begin teaching independently in the BSW or MSSW program.